ChainAgnostic/CAIPs/CAIPs/caip-25.md

-If a respondent (e.g. a wallet) needs to initiate a new session, whether due to user input, security policy, or session expiry reasons, it can simply generate a new session identifier to signal this notification to the calling provider; if a caller needs to initiate a new session, it can do so by sending a new request without a `sessionIdentifier`.
+If a respondent (e.g. a wallet) needs to initiate a new session, whether due to user input, security policy, or session expiry reasons, it can simply generate a new session identifier to signal this notification to the calling wallet; if a caller needs to initiate a new session, it can do so by sending a new request without a `sessionIdentifier`.
 In such cases, a respondent (e.g. wallet) may choose to explicitly close all sessions upon generation of a new one from the